Life at Brown Environmental Leadership Lab: New Orleans & Louisiana Gulf Coast

 - Restoration Manager at the Coalition to Restore Coastal Louisiana

-March in New Orleans is cool and comfortable, with an average high of 72°F and an average low of 54°F.
+Spring in New Orleans is cool and comfortable, with an average high of 72°F and an average low of 54°F. Evening temperatures at LUMCON can drop to the low 50s, however, so please bring layers to wear in early morning sessions.

 Our meals will come from a variety of sources--some will be catered and others will be eaten at restaurants or while on the road—but we always emphasize fresh and healthy food.
 While we are at LUMCON, our meals will be prepared by the LUMCON kitchen staff.
 Throughout the course, students will have the opportunity to sample Louisiana’s delicious Cajun and Creole cuisine.
 We will work closely with our vendors to accommodate dietary restrictions and food allergies.
-Students must communicate their dietary needs on the Travel Itinerary and Dietary Restrictions form before the trip.
 Drinking water will be available throughout the day.
+Students must communicate their allergies on the Medical Authorization form before the trip.
+Dietary preferences, including vegetarians and vegans, should be indicated on the Guest Allergy Form

 Staying safe and comfortable in the field